About USC Gould

 - WORKSHOPS AND CONFERENCES

-Christine Gonong practices complex litigation focusing on catastrophic injury at the law office of Minh T. Nguyen, ALC.
-Gonong served as a law clerk to Associate Justice Mario R. Ramil of the Hawaii Supreme Court and Circuit Judge Jacqueline H. Nguyen of the U.S. Court of Appeals for the Ninth Circuit.
+Christine J. Gonong practices complex litigation focusing on catastrophic injury at Nguyen Lawyers, ALC.
+She served as a law clerk to Justice Mario R. Ramil of the Hawaii Supreme Court and Circuit Judge Jacqueline H. Nguyen of the U.S. Court of Appeals for the Ninth Circuit.
 Gonong also clerked in the U.S. District Court for the Central District of California for Judges S. James Otero, Dale S. Fischer, Otis D. Wright II, and Jacqueline H. Nguyen.
 Gonong was a litigation associate at Jones Day, an international law firm.

 Gonong is committed to public service.
 Gonong was the 2015-2016 President of the Philippine American Bar Association (PABA) and is currently a member of its Board of Governors.
-She is also a member of the Consumer Attorneys Association of Los Angeles and the Asian Jewish Initiative Planning Committee of the Anti-Defamation League.
-She previously served on the Board of Governors of the Asian Pacific American Bar Association of Los Angeles (APABA) and Board of Directors of the UCLA Pilipino Alumni Association.
+Gonong previously served on the Board of Governors of the Asian Pacific American Bar Association of Los Angeles (APABA) and Board of Directors of the UCLA Pilipino Alumni Association.